Orion1071/ecg_project_2/README.md

 In this research, I will experiment if the following hypothesis is true.
 The current model(M) is very big to implement on the embedded system.
-(Full model takes 14MB and available memory is 8MB) I hypothesize there exists a model (M') that is smaller than (M) to fit on the embedded system with an acceptable accuracy (>70%).
-I assume that as the model size gets bigger, the accuracy goes up as well as the prediction time.
+(Full model takes 14MB and available memory is 8MB) I hypothesize that there exists a model (M') that is smaller than (M) to fit on the embedded system with an acceptable accuracy (>70%).
+I assume that as the model size gets bigger, the accuracy goes up as well as the classification time.
+I believe there exists a positive correlation between the model size and accuracy, classification time.